-Easily one of the best shirts for men, the humble Oxford shirt is a time-honoured wardrobe essential that every guy should own.
+Easily one of the best shirts for men, the humble Oxford shirt for men is a time-honoured wardrobe essential that every guy should own.
 The ultimate shirt for both casual and formal looks, and with such a variety of colours and fabrics, you’ll always find the best oxford shirt to suit your style.
 So here’s everything you’ll ever need to know about this classic.

 - 1 How To Wear an Oxford Shirt

 - 2 Best Oxford Shirts for Men

 - 4 How an Oxford Shirt Should Fit

 - 5 Fabric Choice: Oxford, Poplin, Twill or Broadcloth?

 - 6 Further Reading: A History Of The Oxford Shirt